whikloj/islandora/README.md

 If using IIIF choose to send token as a header and choose the token to use.

-Any [IIIF](http://iiif.io) image server can be used the the IIIF tile source.
-The IIIF tile source provides an templated identifier which the IIIF server must be configured to resolve.
+Any [IIIF](http://iiif.io) image server can be used with the IIIF tile source.
+The IIIF tile source provides a templated identifier which the IIIF server must be configured to resolve.
 This could be the full URL to the datastream to be displayed or something more complex.
-The IIIF server needs to be configured to resolve this full URL to retrieve the image.

 The [Cantaloupe 🍈](https://medusa-project.github.io/cantaloupe/) IIIF image server can be configured to resolve these identifiers using the [`HttpResolver`](https://medusa-project.github.io/cantaloupe/manual/3.3/resolvers.html#HttpResolver) with no prefix specified.